-- C. Twisting Stunts & Transitions - 1.
-Twisting stunts and transitions are allowed up to one twisting rotation by the top person in relation to the performing surface.

-Clarification: A twist performed with an additional turn by the bases performed in the same skill set, is not allowed if the resulting cumulative rotation of the top person exceeds 1 rotation.
+- A. A spotter is required for each top person above prep level. - B. Single leg extended stunts are allowed. - C. Twisting Stunts & Transitions - 1.
+Twisting stunts and transitions are allowed up to one twisting rotation by the top person in relation to the performing surface. - Clarification: A twist performed with an additional turn by the bases performed in the same skill set, is not allowed if the resulting cumulative rotation of the top person exceeds 1 rotation.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
-Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.

-- 2. Full twisting transitions must land at and originate from the prep level or below only.
-Example: No full ups to an extended position. - 3.
+Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation. - 2.
+Full twisting transitions must land at and originate from the prep level or below only.
+Example: No full ups (1 twist or more) to an extended position. - 3.
 Twisting transitions to and from an extended position may not exceed a 1⁄2 twisting rotation.
-Clarification: A twist performed with an additional turn by the bases performed in the same skill set, would not be allowed if the resulting cumulative rotation of the top person exceeds a 1⁄2 rotation. - D. During transitions, at least one base must remain in contact with the top person.
-Exception: See Level 3 "Release Moves". - E. Free flipping mounts and transitions are not allowed. - F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

-Clarification 1: This rule pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs.

-Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-- G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons require a separate spotter for each top person.
-Extended single leg top persons may not connect to any other extended top person.
+Clarification: A twist performed with an additional turn by the bases performed in the same skill set, would not be allowed if the resulting cumulative rotation of the top person exceeds a 1⁄2 rotation. - D. During stunts and transitions, at least one base must remain in contact with the top person.
+Exception: See Level 3 "Release Moves". - E. Free flipping stunts and transitions are not allowed. - F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual. - Clarification 1: This rule pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs. - Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless of whether the stunt or pyramid is separate or not. - Example: A shoulder sit walking under a prep is not allowed. - Exception: An individual may jump over another individual. - G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons require a separate spotter for each top person. - I. Extended single leg top persons may not connect to any other extended single leg top person.

-I. Median Stunts - Release Moves
+J. Median Stunts - Release Moves